 |Minimum investment: None listed|

 |Fee structure: A percentage of AUM, fixed fees, other (a percentage of net worth or assets for financial planning clients)|

 All information included in this profile is accurate as of September 13, 2021.
 For more information, please consult Florida Financial Advisors’ website.

 Overview of Florida Financial Advisors

-Florida Financial Advisors was founded in 2017 by Jason Mickool, who currently serves as the firm’s chief compliance officer.
+Florida Financial Advisors was founded in 2017 by Jason Mickool, who currently serves as the firm’s president and chief compliance officer.
 Mickool also owns Trinity Wealth Securities, a brokerage firm in Tampa, Fla., and some employees of Florida Financial Advisors are registered representatives of Trinity Wealth Securities.
 Florida Financial Advisors is also the parent company of Tristate Financial Advisors in Philadelphia, which provides the same investment advisory and insurance services to those in the tristate area of New Jersey, New York and Pennsylvania.